epicweb-dev/epicshop/docs/other.md

 ## Forms

-For the time being, we're using Google forms for the feedback and elaboration bits at the end of each exercise and the end of the workshop.
-You can customize these in the `package.json` of the root of your workshop like so:
+For the time being, we're using Google Forms for the feedback and elaboration bits at the end of each exercise and the end of the workshop.

+You can customize the exercise and workshop feedback forms in the `package.json` of the root of your workshop:

 ```json
 {